NEGOTIATING IN A CORRECTIONS ENVIRONMENT

 Designed especially for crisis negotiators working in a correctional environment, the emphasis of this course is on the negotiation techniques appropriate for mitigating the unique challenges presented by inmates.

 You will work as part of a coordinated negotiation team and handle a variety of crisis situations including hostage takers, barricaded subjects, and potential suicide victims.
-You will learn the different phases of the negotiation process, from the introduction to the surrender, and specific strategies and techniques to be used along the way.
+You will learn how a negotiation progresses, from the introduction to the surrender, and specific strategies and techniques to be used along the way.
 We will discuss when negotiation may not be the best solution, what items are negotiable and non-negotiable, and what to do in non-response situations.

 The management of intelligence and information is a critical aspect of mitigating any law enforcement threat.
 You will learn specific techniques for managing the flow of information during a crisis and how to best leverage information available to corrections negotiators.